timombre/face_recognition_only_cpp/README.md

     cd ..
     ./face_recognition face_embeddings_database.txt
     # you can add the -show_crop flag if you want to display the analyzed sub pictures
+    #you can also tune the minimum display distance -thresh "float" (default is set at 0.045)

+## Stats :

+With a split database, you can now somewhat evaluate your model

+    ./stats/stats.out ./face_embeddings_database.txt ./face_embeddings_test_database.txt -thresh 0.05

 ## WIP :